ubench/jwks-demo/README.md

 openssl rsa -in private_key.pem -pubout -out public_key.pem
 ```
 This will generate a `public_key.pem` file.
 Send this file to the UBench team.

+In this case, to make the demo code work, you must

+☕ Java: add the property `ubench.public-key-is-served: false` to the `application.yaml` file.<br/>
+🐍 Python: add the parameter `--no-self-hosted`

 > #### _Please note_
 > _If you send the public part of your key to UBench, you'll have to take the following remarks
 >  into account:_